Hirundo Wildlife Refuge

 Description

-Wabanaki Trail (0.6-0.7 mile loops, easy): This interpretive trail's terrain is mostly level and has a short, uneven section.
+Wabanaki Trail (0.4 miles, easy): This interpretive trail's terrain is mostly level and has a short, uneven section.
 It passes through floodplain and coniferous forest and includes a short boardwalk alongside a newly created beaver dam.
 Additional highlights are the site of a former Red Paint people village (approx. 7000 years old), and a muskrat lodge.
-The trail intersects with Thornplum and Big Spring Trails creating loops of 0.6 or 0.7 miles.
+The trail intersects with the Field to Forest Trail creating loops of 0.6 or 0.8 miles.
 Time commitment approximately 30-45 minutes, depending on route chosen.
 Note: trail portion by the floodplain forest floods during high water conditions.

-Pushaw Trail (0.9-1.7 mile loops, easy): The Pushaw Trail follows the stream and has a short steep portion on the southern end.
-The trail has interpretive signs and connects with Pond, White Pine and Conifer Trail creating loops between 0.9 to 1.7 miles.
+Pushaw Trail (0.9 miles, easy): The Pushaw Trail follows the stream and has a short steep portion on the southern end.
+The trail has interpretive signs and connects with the Pond, White Pine, Conifer, and Lady Slipper Trails creating loops between 0.9 to 1.7 miles.
 Time commitment approximately 45-60 minutes, depending on route chosen.
 All of these trails are forested and easy.
 Note: trail portion by the floodplain forest floods during high water conditions.

 Hemlock Trail (0.8 miles, moderate): The Hemlock Trail (0.8 miles) is one of the 'wildest' trails at the Refuge.
 It leads through predominately hemlock forest, includes several footbridges and a bench to enjoy the high Hemlock canopy.
 Trail can be wet especially in the spring; we recommend good footwear.
 Time commitment approximately 60-90 minutes, depending on route chosen.
 Interpretive Trail.